Justintime50/easypost-tools-ui/README.md

 As this project is a proof of concept, it may be missing some EasyPost features.
 If you'd like to support its continued development, feel free to sponsor or star the project!

+**See the accompanying [EasyPost Tools](https://github.com/Justintime50/easypost-tools) repo for additional tooling not available via the UI.**

 ## How it Works

 The EasyPost API allows you to create shipping labels with some of the biggest parcel carriers in the space.
 Supply a `from_address`, `to_address`, `parcel`, and preferred shipping rate/method.
 Print the label, slap it on your package, and drop it off at your carrier's location.
 That's it!